leon332157/leon332157.github.io/content/writeups/deadsec-ctf-2024/Super-CPP-Calculator/index.md

 This function looks like a lot of code, but there are a few details:

 In line 21-22, we can see that the value of `this+24`, which is the value for the `len` parameter, is the quotient of the two values we put in, with constraints.
-We can derive the formula:
+We can derive the formula, shout out to my friend [August](https://squirrelly.glykon.cc/):

 ```c
 float A = this + 12  0.0 < A < 10.0